Disease Modifying Therapies Choices booklet

 How does it work?

 Kesimpta is a monoclonal antibody, similar to that of Ocrevus (ocrelizumab).
 It targets and attaches to specific markers in the immune system called CD20.
-These form the surface of a type of white blood cell called B cells.
-It is thought that these B cells are what attack the myelin that surrounds nerve cells and causes the inflammation.
-Kesimpta targets these B cells and removes them, reducing their overall activity.
+These form on the surface of a type of white blood cell called B cells.
+It is thought that these B cells attack the myelin that surrounds nerve cells and causes inflammation.
+Kesimpta targets these B cells and removes them, reducing their overall activity (26) (27).

 How can it help?

 Compared to Aubagio (teriflunomide), Kesimpta reduces the risk of relapse by 50 to 59 per cent.
 Trials showed that people taking this drug had fewer, smaller, or no new areas of active lesions on an MRI scan.
-It also helps to relieve symptoms and slow down the progression of the disease.
+It also helps to relieve symptoms and slow down the progression of the condition (26) (27).
+It is suggested Kesimpta is as effective as Lemtrada, Tysabri and Ocrevus (28).

 How is it administered?